bgamari/ghc-wiki-import/type-functions-status.md

 Done:

-- Representation of kind signatures as `TyCon.TyCon`s.
+- Representation of family kind signatures as `TyCon.TyCon`s.
 - Extension of `Class.Class` by associated `TyCon`s.
 - Extension of `TyCon.TyCon` with a reference to the parent `TyCon` for data instances.
 - Extension of `DataCon.DataCon` with instance types for constructors belonging to data instances.
+- Extension of \`TyCon.TyCon' such that the parent of a data instance is paired with a coercion identifying family instance and representation type.

 ## Testsuite